Welcome to the Upsite Blog

 We hope you’ll find the content herein valuable and useful as you begin, or continue, your journey towards data center cooling optimization.

-[VIDEO] Hot Aisle Containment vs. Cold Aisle Containment: Benefits and Challenges
+Hot Aisle Containment vs. Cold Aisle Containment: Which is Better for the Data Center?

-Data center containment has gone mainstream over the past decade, which has led to widespread implementation and adoption by many sites.
-In fact, according to a recent survey by the Uptime Institute, 80% of sites have implemented either hot or cold aisle containment....
+Containment has gone mainstream in the past few years in the data center industry, which has led to widespread implementation and adoption by many sites.
+In fact, according to a recent survey by the Uptime Institute, 80% of sites have implemented either hot or cold...